vineetred/JavaDungeon/README.md

 * A Point2D interface allows us to easily interact with the model when passing/receiving location data of a certain object within the maze.
 * All the output is parsed by the driver which is then printed to the console.
+* We also have a controller that controls all the aspects of the game; providing an interface for the game.
+* The driver allows the user to specify the dungeon parameters that they would like, which is then fed into the controller.
+* Monsters such as Otyughs lurk the maze.
+A player will get killed if they meet a healthy Otyugh.
+50% chance of survival if they meet an injured Otyugh.
+* Arrows can be found throughout the maze, a tool used to slay Otyugh's.

 # Execution